 Abstract - This work reports the synthesis and the binding tests on the 5-HT3 and 5-HT4 receptors of new thienopyrimidopiperazine and piperazinylacylaminodimethylthiophene derivatives, in order to identify potent and selective ligands for each receptor.
-The compound with higher affinity and selectivity for the 5-HT3 over the 5-HT4 receptor was the 3-amino-2-(4-benzyl-1-piperazinyl)-5,6-dimethyl-thieno[2,3-d]pyrimidin-4(3H)-one 28 (5-HT3 $K_i = 3.92$ nM, 5-HT4 not active), the compound with higher affinity and selectivity for the 5-HT3 receptor was the 2-[4-[4-(2-pyrimidinyl)-1-piperazinyl]butanoylamino]-4,5-dimethyl-3-thiophenecarboxylic acid ethyl ester 41 (5-HT4 $K_i = 81.3$ nM, 5-HT3 not active).
-Conformational analyses were carried out on the compounds of the piperazinylacylaminodimethylthiophene series (39-42) taking compound 41 as the template. © 2000 Éditions scientifiques et médicales Elsevier SAS
+The 3-amino-2-(4-benzyl-1-piperazinyl)-5,6-dimethyl-thieno[2,3-d]pyrimidin-4(3H)-one derivative 28 showed the highest affinity and selectivity for the 5-HT3 over the 5-HT4 receptor (5-HT3 $K_i = 3.92$ nM, 5-HT4 not active), whereas the 2-[4-[4-(2-pyrimidinyl)-1piperazinyl]butanoylamino]-4,5-dimethyl-3-thiophenecarboxylic acid ethyl ester (41) showed the highest affinity and selectivity for the 5-HT4 over the 5-HT3 receptor (5-HT4 $K_i = 81.3$ nM, 5-HT3 not active).
+Conformational analyses were carried out on the compounds of the piperazinylacylaminodimethylthiophene series (39-42) taking compound 41 as the template. © 2001 Éditions scientifiques et médicales Elsevier SAS